-In the first part of this series, we explained why digital agencies and their clients benefit from a cloud-first CMS.
-Today, we will look at the evolution of CMS architecture and why today's digital world has created the need for a headless approach.
+In this article, we will look at the evolution of CMS architecture and why today’s digital world has created the need for a headless approach.

 Most traditional CMS products were built as a coupled CMS